Joachim Löw: 2018 World Cup

 After Euro 2016, Löw opted to stay on as Germany manager.
 Germany were drawn into Group C alongside the Czech Republic, Northern Ireland, Norway, Azerbaijan and San Marino for 2018 World Cup qualifying.
 On 15 May 2018, he extended his contract with Germany until 2022.

 Germany lost their first group match 0–1 against Mexico.
 Löw played a 4–2–3–1 formation but allowed right-back Joshua Kimmich to attack that flank, giving Mexico space on that side.
 Moreover, playing two defensive midfielders but having them to push forward in attack left the German backline vulnerable to the Mexican counter.
 Germany went on to defeat Sweden with a 2–1 victory.
 Germany were eliminated in the first round of the World Cup for the first time since 1938, and encountered its first ever group stage exit after losing 2–0 to South Korea.
-Four of the last five world champions would exit in the group stage of the next World Cup (the other incidents are France in 2002, Italy in 2010, Spain in 2014).
+Of the previous 5 World Cup winners, Germany was the fourth defending champion to exit in the group stage of their title defense (the other instances being France in 2002, Italy in 2010, Spain in 2014).